ixc/python-edtf/README.md

 ### `struct_time` date representation

-Because Python's `datetime` module does not support dates out side the range 1 AD to 9999 AD we return dates as `time.struct_time` objects by default instead of the `datetime.date` or `datetime.datetime` objects you might expect.
+Because Python's `datetime` module does not support dates outside the range 1 AD to 9999 AD we return dates as `time.struct_time` objects by default instead of the `datetime.date` or `datetime.datetime` objects you might expect.

 The `struct_time` representation is more difficult to work with, but can be sorted as-is which is the primary use-case, and can be converted relatively easily to `date` or `datetime` objects (provided the year is within 1 to 9999 AD) or to date objects in more flexible libraries like [astropy.time](http://docs.astropy.org/en/stable/time/index.html) for years outside these bounds.